Using the FOR XML Clause to Return Query Results as XML:

 FOR XML PATH ('Employee'), ROOT ('Employees'), ELEMENTS XSINIL;

-Because the column name is EmailAddress and no alias has been defined on that column, your XML results will now include the element as a child element to ,right after :
+Because the column name is EmailAddress and no alias has been defined on that column, your XML results will now include the c.FirstName AS "EmployeeName/FirstName",

 SELECT e.EmployeeID AS "@EmpID",